welkineins/programming-list/javascript-list.md

 - [LibreStock](http://librestock.com/) - search the best 30 free stock photo websites in one place
 - [travel coffee book](http://travelcoffeebook.com/) - Sharing beautiful travel moments.
 All photos are listed under cc0.
 That means you can do whatever you want with them.

+### IDE
+- [Brackets](http://brackets.io/) - Brackets is a lightweight, yet powerful, modern text editor.
+We blend visual tools into the editor so you get the right amount of help when you want it.
+With new features and extensions released every 3-4 weeks, it's like getting presents all year long.